marcodelmastro/AdventOfCode2021/README.md

 * [Day 2](Day02.ipynb).
 Part 1 with list comprehension.
 Part 2 quick and dirty with an explicit loop.

-* [Day 3](Day03.ipynb). `numpy` FTW, and some poor man bit manipulation (probably useless for Part 1, but I'm happy ai took this road for part 2!)
+* [Day 3](Day03.ipynb). `numpy` FTW, and some poor man bit manipulation (probably useless for Part 1, but I'm happy I took this road for part 2!)

 * [Day 4](Day04.ipynb).
-In principle easy, if only I did not get stuck on part one becouse I initially forgot to check both rows and column!
+In principle easy, if only I did not get stuck on part one because I initially forgot to check both rows and column!

 * [Day 5](Day05.ipynb).
 Part 1 simple.
 Part 2 was obviously introducing diagonals, implementing them required a bit of care to preserve orientation.